Identity & Inclusion

 - Research your host country’s history, culture, laws, and demographics.
 You can also utilize online resources, including social media, that offer advice, personal narratives, and other information.
 Be sure to evaluate all of your resources carefully.

-- Meet with a fellow student who has already studied abroad in your host country.
+- Meet with a returnee who has already studied abroad in your host country.
 Our office can connect you with current students who have volunteered to share their experiences.

 Share Your Story